NASCAR rookie Tyler Reddick says isolation a challenge before races

 "I'm used to being at the racetrack and bumping into fans.
 I'm used to a lot of interaction from start to finish.
 We see one person when we get [medically] screened.
 They give us a sticker and you are good to go into the racetrack.
 If your temperature is fine, you don't see a soul until you walk onto pit road."

-The Cup Series Alsco Uniforms 500 airs at 8 p.m.
-EDT Wednesday on FS1.
+The Cup Series Alsco Uniforms 500, which was postponed on Wednesday, airs at 7 p.m.
+EDT Thursday on FS1.